Guide to Substance Abuse Rehab & Treatment Programs Near Me

 The treatment plan should be tailored to meet the individual needs of patients and it should be reassessed continually as progress is made.

-What Medications Are Used In Drug and Alcohol Inpatient Rehab?
+What Medications Are Used in Inpatient Substance Abuse Treatment?

 Medications are often necessary during detox in order to lessen or eliminate withdrawal symptoms.
 These medications may include supplements, vitamins, and pharmaceutical tools designed to manage specific symptoms, such as antidepressants, sleep aids, gastrointestinal medications, and more.
 Clonidine, a blood pressure medication, is often used off label to treat withdrawal from central nervous system depressants, such as opioids, alcohol, and benzodiazepines, as it can calm the sympathetic nervous system.6